newfiesoft/my-style-anytime/readme.txt

 * Remove "WordPress" from the title on any case scenario and on all available Site languages inside WordPress settings.

 To test our plugin with different user roles and [WordPress](https://wordpress.org/documentation/article/roles-and-capabilities/#roles) basic user types, we've integrated it seamlessly with independent and widely-used WordPress plugins, each having its set of user roles.
-Currently, our plugin supports popular plugins like [WooCommerce](https://wordpress.org/plugins/woocommerce/), [Loco Translate](https://wordpress.org/plugins/loco-translate/), [Yoast SEO](https://wordpress.org/plugins/wordpress-seo/), and [YITH WooCommerce Affiliates](https://wordpress.org/plugins/yith-woocommerce-affiliates/).
+For any new features and coming versions of the plugin before release, we test with the next popular plugins like those is [WooCommerce](https://wordpress.org/plugins/woocommerce/), [Loco Translate](https://wordpress.org/plugins/loco-translate/), [Yoast SEO](https://wordpress.org/plugins/wordpress-seo/), [YITH WooCommerce Affiliates](https://wordpress.org/plugins/yith-woocommerce-affiliates/), and [WP Job Manager](https://wordpress.org/plugins/wp-job-manager/).

 If you have any suggestions for additional plugins or want to discuss compatibility with a specific plugin, please share your thoughts in our [support topic](https://wordpress.org/support/topic/suggest-a-plugin-that-adds-his-role-inside-users/).
 We welcome your input and are eager to ensure compatibility with a wide range of plugins.